School Attendance and The Law

 registered at school, or have alternative arrangements agreed by

 the Local Authority (LA).
-Bedfordshire County Council is the Local
+Bedford Borough is the Local

-good reason, you may receive an Attendance Order – a legal document
+without good reason, you may receive an Attendance Order – a legal

-requiring the child to register at a school.
-If your child is
+document requiring the child to register at a school.
+If your child

-registered at a school, you must make sure the child attends that
+is registered at a school, you must make sure the child attends

-school regularly.
-If you do not, the Local Authority may take legal
+that school regularly.
+If you do not, the Local Authority may take

 The Education Welfare Service